MariojReyes/BO7-Power-Rankings/README.md

 **#Black Ops 7 Private Match Tracker**
 A stat tracking system for our private matches.
-No fluff, just data.
 What This Does
 Records match results and shows who's actually good at what.
-Supports everything from 1v1s to chaotic FFA games.
+Supports everything from 1v1s 4v4s 1v2 etc...
 The core loop:

 Match ends
 Someone logs the stats (Discord command or screenshot) Dashboard updates
-Arguments get settled with numbers

 **Who Plays**
-Mario, Kai, Danny, Gio, Jozy, Alan + whoever shows up What We Track
+Mario, Kai, Danny, Gio, Jozy, Alan + whoever shows up **What We Track**
 Per Match:

-Map, gamemode, final score
-Who was on which team
+  Map, gamemode, final score (time on hill, captures, plants, defuses, tbd) Who was on which team
   When it happened

 Per Player: